fbarajasar/streamlit_dashboard/README.md

 The Idea

 ## The Idea
-The plan is to build a tool that allows users to interact with the dataset and make it easy for them to extract and share insights about the Olympic Games with other app users.
+The app should allows users to interact with the dataset and make it easy for them to extract and share insights about the Olympic Games with other app users.

 ## The Pipeline
 1. Extract and Clean the data from the CSV